The Fokker F.XXXVI

 In September 1932, Plesman verbally offered to purchase 6 aircraft.

-However, only one aircraft was built for KLM and only one F.XXXVI was built.
+However, only one aircraft was built for KLM and only one F.XXXVI was ever built.

 Partly due to the arrival of the all-metal Douglas DC-2, the F.XXXVI was not a success.

-The first flight took place on June 22, 1934, before the smaller version, the F.XXII.
+The first flight took place on 22 June 1934, even before the smaller version, the F.XXII.

 The F.XXXVI was not deployed on the East Indies route, but served satisfactorily on European routes for a few years.